This product is no longer sold. We no longer update these help pages, so some information may be out of date.

 When should I use the Scan Assistant?

-The Scan Assistant provides an additional tool that Nexpose and InsightVM administrators can leverage to expand and extend enterprise vulnerability coverage.
-It is complementary to the Insight Agent, and compatible with the InsightVM cloud platform, but does not require cloud connectivity.
+The Scan Assistant provides an additional tool that Nexpose and Vulnerability Management (InsightVM) administrators can leverage to expand and extend enterprise vulnerability coverage.
+It is complementary to the Rapid7 Agent (Insight Agent), and compatible with the Vulnerability Management (InsightVM) cloud platform, but does not require cloud connectivity.
 The Scan Assistant provides an ideal solution for the following vulnerability coverage scenarios:

 Resource Utilization